 Learning the Cub Scout Bobcat requirements is the first step that new Cub Scouts must take to earn their rank badge.
 Get a free printable to help them!

-The Cub Scout Bobcat requirements are the first ones completed by all new Cub Scouts (except Lions) so that they can earn that Bobcat badge before working on anything else.
+The Cub Scouting program says that whenever a youth joins Cub Scouting (unless they're a Lion), they need to complete the Bobcat requirements first so that they can earn that Bobcat badge before working on anything else.

 The Bobcat requirements can be completed very quickly – often in just one or two den meetings.
 This means that every new Cub Scout will get a rank badge shortly after joining.
 The rank may be presented to the Scout at a den or pack meeting.

 There's nothing like seeing those little first grade Tigers receive their first badge!

 To earn the Bobcat rank, the Scouts must demonstrate knowledge of the following:

 7 Cub Scout Bobcat Requirements: